The Target Polish: A New Approach to Outlier-Resistant Non-Negative Matrix Factorization: Materials and methods

-Based on our experience with corrupted images, the parameters of the logistic equation \ref{eq:update_freq} were configured as follows: \(max\_step\_iter=100, slope=10, inflexion\_point=0.01\).
-A midpoint value of 0.01 implies that when the relative change in the polished target falls below 1\%, it may be reasonable to space out its updates.
-Meanwhile, the factor of 100 in the numerator ensures that, assuming the default setting of \verb|n_iter_max = 200|, the target should still be updated at least once every 100 iterations.
-The slope of 10 implies a sharp decrease in update frequency beyond the inflection point.
+More specifically, the rows and columns of the polished target are sampled at a given step size, which is defined as follows:

+where \(size(X)=n \times m\) represents the total number of entries in \(X\) and \(\text{dim}(X)\) is the number of dimensions in \(X\).
+In our context, \(\text{dim}(X)\) is 2.
+This ensures that indices \(i\) and \(j\) in equation \ref{eq:relative_change_target} are sampled so that only a small portion of the polished target is updated with each iteration.
+The fully polished target is updated only if the relative change exceeds a defined threshold.
+Based on our experience with corrupted images, we set the fraction parameter to 0.001 and the relative change threshold to 0.05.

-As long as the polished target is not updated, Fast-HALS updates steadily decrease the optimization criterion \(\tilde{J}\), leveraging its convergence properties.
-When the polished target is updated, \(\tilde{J}\) generally undergoes a further reduction, as illustrated in the following heuristic proof.
+As long as the fully polished target is not updated, Fast-HALS updates steadily decrease the optimization criterion \(\tilde{J}\), leveraging its convergence properties.
+Once the fully polished target is updated, however, \(\tilde{J}\) generally undergoes a further reduction, as illustrated in the following heuristic proof.